Monitoring

 **Granularity**

-* To view the graph in expanded full-screen mode, click the full-screen button in the top-right corner.
-A new window appears with metrics displayed at 5-minute intervals.
+* To view a graph in expanded full-screen mode, click the full-screen icon located in the top-right corner.

-* To examine a specific section of the graph in detail, use the selection zoom button in the top-right corner and drag over an area in the graph.
+* To examine a specific section of the graph in detail, use the selection zoom option from the top-right corner.

 > **Note**: OS and DB metrics are retained for a period of 20 days.